Gruntfuggly/todo-tree/README.md

 **Export Tree** - dump the tree contents into a file **Reveal Current File in Tree** - show the current editor file in tree (if present)

-*Note: The current filters are shown in the debug log.
+<sup>*Note: The current filters are shown in the debug log.
 Also, the filter can always be reset by right clicking the **Nothing Found** item in the tree.
-If your tree becomes invisible because everything is filtered and `hideTreeWhenEmpty` is set to true, you can reset the filter by pressing **F1** and selecting the **Todo Tree: Reset Folder Filter** command.*
+If your tree becomes invisible because everything is filtered and `hideTreeWhenEmpty` is set to true, you can reset the filter by pressing **F1** and selecting the **Todo Tree: Reset Folder Filter** command.*</sup>

 ## Commands